yoreei/Game-Engine-Architecture/flashcards/study-cards.md

 ## Q: Contact point calculation for line and sphere?
 - A: Solve $\|M + p \mu - O\| = r$ for $\mu$.

-## Q: Solving contact for plane and line segment?
-- A: Out of scope; see Gilbert–Johnson–Keerthi algorithm.

 ## Q: Collision queries types?
 - A: Ray casting, shape casting, phantoms, closest-point.